Online Bookkeeping Services for Small Business Owners

 You may be seeing how much money your eCommerce business is generating, but are you keeping track of how much you are spending?
 Account reconciliation compares your internal financial records against monthly statements from external sources such as banks, credit cards, or other financial institutions, to ensure they match up.

 Knowing how to reconcile your accounts is essential for the financial health of your eCommerce business.
 You need to reconcile your accounts to provide a clear picture of how much cash flow you have to reinvest or to pay yourself.
 If not, making this eCommerce accounting mistake could have you missing out on new investment opportunities, or worse, realize that you don’t have enough money to run your business.
-If it all sounds a little complicated, then xendoo can help you get a clear picture of your financials and the overall health of your business.
+If it all sounds a little complicated, then Xendoo can help you get a clear picture of your financials and the overall health of your business.

 No accounting for fees